ivanceras/orm/README.md

 ```
 ##### Note

-  * ProductMapper converts DAO_Product to and fro Product.
+  * `ProductMapper` converts `DAO_Product` to and fro `Product`.
-  * DAO_Product is a direct mapping to the database, and is regenerated when database schema changes
+  * `DAO_Product` is a direct mapping to the database, and is regenerated when database schema changes
-  * Product is the models to used when exposing API/services in your application, this corresponds exactly to the DAO_Product at version 1.0 of your application.
+  * `Product` is the models to used when exposing API/services in your application, this corresponds exactly to the `DAO_Product` at version 1.0 of your application.
-  * When you release version 2.0, Pretty sure a lot of database table schema already has changed, while you still need to support version 1.0 while using the new updated database, you will only have to change the ProductMapper of version 1.0 to map the model representation of Product version 1.0 to convert to and for DAO_Product 2.0.
+  * When you release version 2.0, Pretty sure a lot of database table schema already has changed, while you still need to support version 1.0 while using the new updated database, you will only have to change the `ProductMapper` of version 1.0 to map the model representation of `Product` version 1.0 to convert to and for `DAO_Product` 2.0.

 ### Supported Platforms: